-Her 1929 “Incarnation” evokes transformation as a giant rose hovers in a mysterious space surrounded by an emanation of glowing light.
+Her 1929 “Incarnation” evokes transformation as a giant disembodied red rose hovers in a mysterious bright-yellow space surrounded by an emanation of glowing light.
 Curtains on either side have opened, showing a vision.
 At the bottom of the painting are blue icebergs.
 The flower is not simply a rose but a veritable sun.
 Pelton’s enigmatic and beautiful “The Voice” is a 1930 canvas that shows an anemone-like white eruption coming from a glowing red-orange core set against a midnight-blue field.
 Her 1945 oil painting, “Passion Flower,” is listed by her as an abstraction even though it is figurative.
 It shows a luminescent and hallucinatory flower vine, untethered from any support and without a definite light source.
 In her 1952 “Idyll” she paints the San Bernardino Mountains in a representational manner reminiscent of her earlier work, except that two unrealistic radiant arcs of light – orange and green – create an impression of a brilliant desert day.
 Her 1965 “Blue Planet” is an acrylic composition of circular colors in shades of blue and dulled ochre.

 Her paintings are in the permanent collections of museums in California, Hawaii, New Mexico, and the Whitney Museum of American Art in New York.